List of Works T

 2016 Size 6Ocm x 5Ocm Acrylics on Canvas

-The Cherrytree Island of Mokoia Tangatawhenua thread their blood into the land with every afterbirth.
-A family of the Big Cherrytree describes identifying the place where generations of placenta given in care to the shielding spirit of the family plot.
+The Cherrytree Island Tangatawhenua thread their blood into the land with every afterbirth.
+A family of the Big Cherrytree describes identifying the place where generations of placenta are given in care to the shielding spirit of the family plot.
+We are no different as we continue the practice of our tupuna.
+Mum taught me to bury my own kids whenua beneath a flower bush I could move as I was renting overseas.
+Some today take part of the pito back to be buried under the pepper tree on the papakainga.

 2018 Size 6Ocm x 75cm Acrylics on Canvas